-The University of Hertfordshire is delighted to announce the winners of its inaugural Single Poem Prize.
-The prize was launched in conjunction with the university’s Poetry Hub, founded in 2017 to encourage the development and study of contemporary poetics.
-Judged by Hub fellows Jane Yeh and Mark Waldron, and chaired by Wayne Holloway-Smith, the prize was open to anyone living in the UK, and free to enter in the interests of fairness and inclusivity.
-The winning poem received £500, with £100 and £50 awarded to second and third placed respectively.
-The judges also awarded 4 commendations.
-Winning and commended poems are published here.
+The University of Hertfordshire is delighted to announce the launch of the second Single Poem Prize.
+The first prize was launched in 2018, in conjunction with the University’s Poetry Hub, founded in 2017 to encourage the development and study of contemporary poetics.
+Judged by Hub fellows Rachel Long, Mark Waldron, and chaired by Wayne Holloway-Smith, the prize is open to anyone living in the UK, and free to enter in the interests of fairness and inclusivity.

 Mark Waldron published two collections with Salt, The Brand New Dark in 2008 and The Itchy Sea in 2011, his third, Meanwhile, Trees was published by Bloodaxe in 2016.
 He was selected as a Next Generation Poet by the Poetry Book Society in 2014.

 Wayne Holloway-Smith’s first collection, Alarum, was published by Bloodaxe Books in 2017, and shortlisted for The Roehampton Poetry Prize, and a Poetry Book Society Guest Selection in the same year.
 He won The Poetry Society’s Geoffrey Dearmer Prize in 2016.
 His is a Lecturer in Creative Writing at the University of Hertfordshire.